moverest/cf-dns-update-worker/README.md

 This project is a Cloudflare worker that enables to update dynamically A and AAAA records with the Cloudflare DNS service.

+⚠️ This project is still in its early stage of development.
+The worker's API is still not stable nor documented.
+Testing should also be improved.

 ## Installation & Deployment

 To deploy a new installation on your Cloudflare instance, you can use `wrangler`.